praveen5733/Object-Detection-in-an-Urban-Environment/README.md

 | ![](images/lossImp3.png)  |  ![](images/lossImp4.png) |
 | ![](images/lossImp5.png)  |   |

 With the addition of the data augmentations , adjusted learning rate, batch size increased to 4 and training for longer iterations we can see the loss is converging.
+Although, training loss is still decreasing, but validation loss and mAP have plateaued.
+So, further training would overfit the dataset.

 ### Creating an animation
 #### Export the trained model